alzuewa/todoist/README.md

 5. After build is finished, links to Allure Report and Allure TestOps will be shown next to the job

 > [!IMPORTANT]
-> ⚠️ Only the digits part of token needs to be placed in `INBOX_ID` field, without 'Bearer' word.
+> ⚠️ Only the digits part of token needs to be placed in `BEARER` field, without 'Bearer' word.
 >

 <p align="center">